-Admission to a RIBA validated Part 3 course in the UK is restricted to candidates who:
+Admission to a RIBA validated Part 3 course in the UK is normally restricted to candidates who:

 - hold RIBA-validated qualifications at Part 1 and at Part 2

 Candidates who have completed the appropriate qualification(s) listed under Annex V or Annex VI of the Mutual Recognition of Professional Qualifications Directive (2005/36/EC) may also be admitted to a Part 3 course.

 Candidates for the RIBA Part 3 oral examination stage should have recently completed a minimum of 24 months' practical experience under the direct supervision of a professional working in the construction industry, which should include at least 12 months working in the EEA, Channel Islands or the Isle of Man, under the direct supervision of an architect.